 Protocol for military and government agencies is a code of traditional precedence, courtesy and etiquette in matters of military, diplomatic, official and celebratory ceremonies.
 Military protocol encompasses the knowledge, accumulation and application of established service customs.

-For group or squadron-level events, a project officer will be assigned and the protocol officer will be available to provide guidance, checklists, flags, etc.
+For group or squadron-level events, a project officer must be assigned by the respective unit commander, and the protocol officer will be available to provide guidance, checklists, flags, etc.